Skip to content

 This one made me pretty sad:

-Mary Ann, Daughter of John & Maria Kempston, Died Feb.
-18, 1877, Aged 18 Years & 8 Months, Also Her Three Brothers James, Willey & The Baby
+Mary Ann, daughter of John & Maria Kempston.
+Died Feb.
+18, 1877, aged 8 years and 8 months.
+Also her three brothers James, Willey and the baby.

 Okay – on to something more uplifting!

-We drove 3.5 miles on HWY-120 (toward Yosemite) and pulled over at a viewpoint over the San Pedro Reservoir.
-Facing the large man-made lake, walk to the far right, step over the rail, and you will see a trail that leads down to the water.
+We drove 3.5 miles on HWY-120 (toward Yosemite) and pulled over at a viewpoint looking out over the Don Pedro Reservoir.
+Facing the large man-made lake, walk to the far right, step over the rail, and look for a trail that leads down to the water.
 Ignore the super-steep “paths” that some people made, there is actually a real path that winds down where you won’t break your neck.

 We enjoyed a picnic with no one else around!
 Granted, it was a weekday.